 Parasitologists have worked out many complex life cycles over the last ~150 years, yet there have been few efforts to synthesize this information to facilitate comparisons among taxa.
 Most existing host-parasite databases focus on particular host taxa, do not distinguish final from intermediate hosts, and lack parasite life-history information.
 We...Benesh, Daniel P.; Lafferty, Kevin D.; Kuris, Armand

 The rise and fall of infectious disease in a warmer world

 Now-outdated estimates proposed that climate change should have increased the number of people at risk of malaria, yet malaria and several other infectious diseases have declined.
-Although some diseases have increased as the climate has warmed, evidence for widespread climate-driven disease expansion has not materialized, despite increased research attention.
-Biological responses to warming...Lafferty, Kevin D.; Mordecai, Erin A.
+Although some diseases have increased as the climate has warmed, evidence for widespread climate-driven disease expansion has not materialized, despite increased...Lafferty, Kevin D.; Mordecai, Erin A.

 Revisiting Paine’s 1966 sea star removal experiment, the most-cited empirical article in the American Naturalist